Oyindamolakokumo/Console-Games-Market-Research-Analysis/README.md

     2. **Transformation:** Modified table structures to enforce data types.
     3. **Cleaning:** Used safe updates to resolve null strings and manual ingestion for missing industry data.
     4. **Analysis:** Executed multi-table joins and aggregation for seasonal reporting.

+### **Key Insights**
+* **Seasonality Impact**: A significant cluster of successful platforms launched between Nov 15th and Dec 24th, confirming a historical industry bias toward Q4 retail windows.

+* **Platform Longevity**: By calculating the delta between FirstRetailAvailability and Discontinued, we identified that platforms with longer lifespans show a direct linear correlation with high software "attach rates."

+* **Data Health**: Identified that ~[X]% of initial software records were "orphans" (unlinked), which were successfully recovered through the manual ingestion of PC and Wii platform metadata.

 ---